 - School Dances & Prom

-SESI has been an industry leader for over 25 years, expertly delivering state-approved, innovative, and groundbreaking specialized education services to students facing learning/language, social, emotional, and developmental challenges.
+SESI has been an industry leader for close to 30 years, expertly delivering state-approved, innovative, and groundbreaking specialized education services to students facing learning/language, social, emotional, and developmental challenges.
 We are held to the same rigorous standards as all other schools in any school district, and all of our programming and curriculums adhere to local, state, and federal regulations.
 All of our classroom teachers hold teaching certificates from the state in which they are teaching, many of whom also have advanced training and special education credentials whenever applicable, and our devoted and talented TAs are highly trained in specialized methodologies to enhance instruction.
 Our facilities dedicated to autism are staffed with ASD specialists and follow all mandated policies and procedures.
 Moreover, we provide any and all IEP-prescribed supplementary services right on campus, delivered by either on-staff or on-call therapists, counselors, and social workers who are all qualified and certified in their areas of expertise.

 Our signature educational model that we replicate at all of our schools consists of multiple components that have proven most effective with our specific student populations.
 Over time, as teaching methodologies, learning tools, and technologies advance, we fine-tune this model to keep pace with industry benchmarks and best practices, but we stay true to our core set of program directives: